crcdng/classic_cs_problems_in_dart/README.md

 ### Chapter 7: Fairly Simple Neural Networks

 ### Chapter 8: Miscellaneous problems
-- [] Knapsack
-- [] Traveling Salesman
-- [] Mnemonics
-- [] TicTacToe
-- [] Exercises

-In some rare cases, where it made sense to me, I have rearranged stuff or renamed variables.
+Where it made sense to me, I rearranged stuff or renamed variables.
 For example in Chapter 2 in function generateMaze(), I call the the third parameter `blockProbability` instead of `sparseness`.